 Option Four: Book Unboxing Assignment

 Students love social media and YouTube culture.
 Use their knowledge and excitement to promote reading in your classroom.
 Students select 3 – 5 books they have read and unbox them for the class.
 Students can present this information in a video format or a live presentation.
 This can be used with any fiction or non-fiction book.
 Learn the step-by-step method for getting students to create their own unboxing videos in this blog post.
-Learn more about this resource on Shopify CAD or Teachers Pay Teachers USD.
+Learn more about the Book Unboxing Assignment on Shopify CAD or Teachers Pay Teachers USD.

 Option Five: Independent Reading Journal